-If, during the plan year, an employee marries or adds an eligible dependent child through the birth, adoption, or fostering of a child, the individual is eligible to make changes to his or her vision insurance plan.
-The employee must complete the online Life Event process and Status Change Forms and submit it to the Department of Human Resources for processing within the required time frame (typically 30 days).
-For more information regarding this policy, refer to Section 717 - Life Event Changes.
-Information about the services that are covered by the vision plan is available in the Benefits section of the Hood College Human Resources webpage under Vision Plan.
+If the employee experiences a qualifying life event during the plan year, such as getting married, having a child, divorce, or a spouse gaining or losing coverage the individual is eligible to make changes to their vision insurance plan.
+This is not a complete list of qualifying life events.
+The employee must complete the online Life Event process, Status Change Form, and supply documentation of event with applicable name(s) and effective date and submit them to the Department of Human Resources for processing within the required time frame (typically 30 days from effective date).
+For more information regarding this policy, refer to Section 717 - Life Event Change.
+Please reach out to the benefits manager within 30 days of experiencing a qualifying event to determine eligibility and effective date of change.